dotnet/docfx/docs/docs/config.md

 ## Metadata

-Metadata are attributes attached to an file.
+Metadata are attributes attached to a file.
 It helps shape the look and feel of a page and provides extra context to the article.

 To add metadata to an article, use "YAML Front Matter" markdown extension syntax: